Curriculum and Instruction (CIED)

 This course provides an introduction to the grammars of English, including (but not restricted to traditional, structural, and transformational-generative (universal grammar).
 It includes approaches to the teaching of all types of grammars.
 (Typically offered: Spring and Summer)

 This seminar provides an introduction to the major concepts and issues related to multicultural education and social justice in education and the ways in which race, ethnicity, class, gender, and exceptionality influence students' behavior.
 The course also examines the intersection of teacher and student perceptions of identity, schooling, and learning and the effects on educational systems.
-Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program (Typically offered: Summer) May be repeated for up to 6 hours of degree credit.
+Prerequisite: Admission to MAT program (SEEDMA or EDUCMA) or Master of Education in CIED (CIEDME).
+(Typically offered: Summer) May be repeated for up to 6 hours of degree credit.

 A foundational graduate course in teaching literacy processes and strategies to children from the emergent to the developmental stages.
 Topics explored include major theoretical and conceptual, historical, and evidence-based components of reading, writing, and language techniques as well as the role of the reading/literacy specialist to enhance literacy learning.
 (Typically offered: Fall, Spring and Summer)